mariomlz99/pfm1-thermal-detection/README.md

 Each folder contains a full YAML configuration corresponding to a specific training/validation and optimization objective:

 - `TrainT1_ValT2_F1Score`: Trained on Track 1, validated on Track 2, optimized for F1 score.
-- `TrainT1_ValT2_FBetaScore`: Trained on Track 1, validated on Track 2, optimized for FBeta score.
+- `TrainT1_ValT2_FBetaScore`: Trained on Track 1, validated on Track 2, optimized for F2a score.
 - `TrainT2_ValT1_F1Score`: Trained on Track 2, validated on Track 1, optimized for F1 score.
-- `TrainT2_ValT1_FBetaScore`: Trained on Track 2, validated on Track 1, optimized for FBeta score.
+- `TrainT2_ValT1_FBetaScore`: Trained on Track 2, validated on Track 1, optimized for F2 score.

 ## Fixed Parameters (Manually Tuned)